ajschoef/sliding-window-analysis/README.md

 ### Examples

-With a single target and no optional arguments
+With a single `target`, G, and no optional arguments

     docker-compose run app example/path/ G 20 50

-With multiple targets and optional window `--stride` and `--colors` arguments
+With multiple targets (T, C, A) and the optional `--stride` and `--colors` arguments

-    docker-compose run app example/path/ YRV 10 20 --stride 10 --colors blue green yellow
+    docker-compose run app example/path/ TCA 10 20 --stride 10 --colors blue green yellow

-If the optional `--fit` argument is passed, a weighted multinomial logistic regression with an [elastic net](https://en.wikipedia.org/wiki/Elastic_net_regularization) penalty is fit to the data and the resulting model is saved to the results folder.
-Elastic net hyperparameters are chosen via [cross-validation](<https://en.wikipedia.org/wiki/Cross-validation_(statistics)>)

-    docker-compose run app example/path/ R 15 50 --fit